What Is Consumerism?

 The Takeaway

-Consumerism has likely been great for the economy: It’s probably created more jobs and opportunities for self-employment, and it’s led to better-quality, safer products for a larger number of people.
+Consumerism can be good for the economy: It’s probably created more jobs and opportunities for self-employment, and led to better-quality, safer products for a larger number of people.
 However, consumerism may also be responsible for negative impacts on our environment, physical health, and mental health.
 Consumerism is a nuanced topic with implications in nearly every aspect of life; it’s wise to be aware of how consumerism can affect you so that you can make smarter financial decisions.

 FAQ